rramadev/Store-Manager-App/readme.md

 - Angular 2.4
     * Angular Material 2
     * Angular in-memory-web-api
+- Reactive-Extensions RxJS
 - SystemJS
 - NPM Build

 This is a sample application of the Angular 2.4 framework, using some of the latest web front-end development technologies.

-The app consists on two main different sections, which provide the possibility of managing the Stores and Product lists and details.
+The app consists on two main different modules, which provide the possibility of managing the Stores and Product lists and details.

 *You can see a running demo* [here](https://...).